The Human Truth Foundation

 q=199.

 When it comes to ensuring human rights and freedom, Denmark leads the world, setting excellent examples.
-Denmark does the second-best for opposing gender inequality20.
-It comes in the best 20 in terms of supporting personal, civil & economic freedoms21 (one of the lowest in Europe), supporting press freedom22, its success in fighting anti-semitic prejudice23, LGBT equality24 where in 1989 it was the first country to allow registration of same sex partners25, commentary in Human Rights Watch reports26 and in its nominal commitment to Human Rights27.
-And finally, it does better than average when it comes to speed of uptake of HR treaties28 and in freethought29 (but bad for Europe).
+Denmark does the best in terms of its average Freedom in the World rating and in opposing gender inequality21.
+It comes in the best 20 for supporting personal, civil & economic freedoms22 (amongst the lowest in Europe), supporting press freedom23, its success in fighting anti-semitic prejudice24, LGBT equality25, commentary in Human Rights Watch reports26, its nominal commitment to Human Rights27 and in eliminating modern slavery28 (one of the lowest in Europe).
+And finally, it does better than average in freethought29.

 For tables, charts and commentary, see: